What is the Rural Electric Cooperatives' Youth Tour to Washington DC?

 - The student and/or parent or guardian must be served by Sun River Electric Cooperative, Inc.

-- The essay must include a cover page with the student’s name, address, and telephone number.
+- The essay must include a cover page with the student’s name, address, telephone number, and the name of their rural electric cooperative, and a copy of the youth tour application that can be found on the link below.